Uninett/argus-htmx-frontend/README.rst

 optional setting ``ARGUS_OIDC_METHOD_NAME`` to choose what to show on the button.

-Both acn be set via environment variables.
+Both can be set via environment variables.

 Update
 ======